matthewlhchiu/matthewlhchiu/README.md

 - 👋 Hi, I’m Matt.
-- 👀 I’m interested in effective altruism, economics, and artificial intelligence
+- 👀 I’m interested in effective altruism, economics, philosophy, and artificial intelligence
 - 🌱 I’m currently learning about computer science, machine learning, and applying ML to economics
-- 💞️ I’m looking to collaborate on Project Euler problems or AI alignment
+- 💞️ I’m looking to collaborate on Project Euler problems, writing essays, and investigating interesting ideas together
 - 📫 How to reach me: by Twitter!

 <!---